jvieira9/installer-scripts/README.md

 ## Notes

 - These scripts were designed to run on Ubuntu 22.04 but can run on most Debian-based Linux distributions, such as Linux Mint, Ubuntu, Debian, Xubuntu, and Lubuntu.
+- To execute these script, you need to have an internet connection.
+- To execute the `software.sh`, you need to have sudo privileges.
 - To execute the `extensions.sh` script, you need Visual Studio Code installed on your computer.

 #### If you encounter any issues while executing these scripts, please feel free to contact me at `joao.lopes.vieira115@gmail.com`.